h0ngcha0/liuhongchao.github.io/_posts/2022-01-09-alephium-stack.md

 [documentation](https://github.com/alephium/alephium/blob/master/docker/README.md).

 It might also be a good idea to run the Alephium full stack on K8S cluster.
-Here are some of the benefits that I can think of
+Here are some of the potential benefits:

 - Expose Alephium stack to the public
-- Mining with [rented GPUs](https://cloud.google.com/kubernetes-engine/docs/how-to/gpus) in the cloud
+- Mine with the [rented GPUs](https://cloud.google.com/kubernetes-engine/docs/how-to/gpus) in the cloud
 - Develop against remote Alephium stack locally
 - Run applications that depends on Alephium full node in production
 - Scale different components of the Alephium stack depending on your